sbliven/docker-gaviewer/README.rst

 The `run.sh` script can be used to drive start-up.
 It is customizable with flags::

     Usage: run.sh [-h] [-q] [-c CONTAINER] [-i IMAGE] [-p PORT] [-r DOCKER_RUN_FLAGS]

 This script is a convenience script to run Docker images based on blivens/gaviewer.
 It:

 - Makes sure docker is available
 - On Windows and Mac OSX, creates a docker machine if required
 - Informs the user of the URL to access the container with a web browser
 - Stops and removes containers from previous runs to avoid conflicts
 - Mounts the present working directory to /home/user/work on Linux and Mac OSX
 - Includes figures from gaviewer in /home/user/Figures
 - Starts gaviewer
 - Exits with the same return code as gaviewer

 Options:

-    -h             Display this help and exit.
+    - `-h` Display this help and exit.
-    -c             Container name to use (default opengl).
+    - `-c` Container name to use (default opengl).
-    -i             Image name (default thewtex/opengl).
+    - `-i` Image name (default thewtex/opengl).
-    -p             Port to expose HTTP server (default 6080).
+    - `-p` Port to expose HTTP server (default 6080).
 If an empty string, the port is not exposed.
-    -r             Extra arguments to pass to 'docker run'.
-E.g.
+    - `-r` Extra arguments to pass to 'docker run'.
+E.g. `--env="APP=glxgears"`
-                   --env="APP=glxgears"
+    - `-q` Do not output informational messages.
-    -q             Do not output informational messages.
+    - `-v` Print debugging information

 Running with docker
 -------------------